Hampden Bridge

 What is the timeline for a replacement bridge?

 Transport is exploring and evaluating long-term options that include an existing bridge upgrade or a new bridge.
 It is anticipated investigations to confirm the preferred longer-term option for the river crossing could take up to 12 months.
-If a new bridge is approved, development and construction would take from five to eight years.

 Transport acknowledges the community and users of the bridge are seeking more detail about the process involved in delivering a potential new bridge.
 We are currently in the early stages of planning and do not have definitive answers regarding timelines.
 This remains subject to ongoing planning, technical assessments and community consultation.